Roger Keyes, 1st Baron Keyes: Second World War

 When the Second World War broke out, Keyes was very anxious to obtain active service, but at the same time criticised the Chiefs of Staff.
 He reached the conclusion that the regaining of Trondheim was the key to victory in Norway.
 He advocated the forcing of Trondheim Fjord by battleships and the landing of a military force to recapture the city.
-He sought an interview with Winston Churchill, then First Lord of the Admiralty, submitted an outline plan to seize the city and offered to lead the expedition.
+He sought an interview with Churchill, the First Lord of the Admiralty; submitted an outline plan to seize the city; and offered to lead the expedition.
 If the Admiralty did not wish to hazard newer ships, he would take in old battleships.
 The chiefs of staff reached similar conclusions, with the addition of subsidiary landings north at Namsos and south at Åndalsnes.
-However they failed to send capital ships into Trondheimsfjord.
+However they failed to send capital ships into Trondheim Fjord.
 German destroyers dominated the fjord, no airfields were seized to provide air cover and troops earmarked for the centre prong were never landed.
-When the troops were evacuated in early May 1940 there was shock in Britain.
+When the troops were evacuated in early May 1940, there was shock in Britain.
 Parliament gathered for the Norway Debate on 7 and 8 May 1940.
 Making a dramatic entrance in the full uniform of an Admiral of the Fleet, including medals, Keyes defended the navy and strongly criticised the government.
 In his closing remarks Keyes invoked Horatio Nelson.

-Chamberlain's government fell two days later and Winston Churchill became prime minister.
+Chamberlain's government fell two days later, and Churchill became prime minister.

 When Germany invaded the Low Countries in May 1940, Churchill appointed Keyes liaison officer to Leopold III, King of the Belgians.
-But when Belgium surrendered suddenly to the Germans later that month both Leopold and Keyes were attacked in the British press.
+However, after Belgium surrendered to the Germans later that month, both Leopold and Keyes were attacked in the British press.

 Keyes became the first Director of Combined Operations in June 1940 and implemented plans for the training of commandos and raids on hostile coasts.
-He came up with bold schemes which were considered impractical by the Chiefs of Staff and he was removed from office in October 1941.
+He came up with bold schemes, which were considered impractical by the Chiefs of Staff, and he was removed from office in October 1941.
 He was elevated to the peerage as Baron Keyes, of Zeebrugge and of Dover in the County of Kent on 22 January 1943.

 Keyes suffered a detached retina in early 1944.
-He then undertook a goodwill tour of Canada, Australia and New Zealand at the request of the British Government in July 1944.
+He then undertook a goodwill tour of Canada, Australia and New Zealand at the request of the British government in July 1944.
 During his visit to the amphibious warfare ship USS Appalachian he suffered smoke inhalation following an attack by Japanese aircraft and never fully recovered.
 He died at his home in Tingewick on 26 December 1945 and was buried at the Zeebrugge corner of St James's Cemetery in Dover.